 - Fawcett, J. (1992).
 Suicide risk factors in depressive disorders and in panic disorder.
 Journal of Clinical Psychiatry.
 53 (Suppl), 9–13.

 Types of Behavior: Select Studies

 Suicide attempts are strong predictors of additional attempts.
 But other behaviors that stop short of an attempt also are strongly predictive.
-That’s why the scale includes questions about aborted attempts, interrupted attempts, and preparations for suicide.
+That’s why the protocol includes questions about aborted attempts, interrupted attempts, and preparations for suicide.

 - A suicide attempt is a potent risk factor for additional suicide attempts or death by suicide.